needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/bounding-boxes.md

 Before your app can access bounding boxes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

-Meta's OpenXR runtime does not dynamically discover bounding boxes at runtime.
+Meta's OpenXR runtime doesn't dynamically discover bounding boxes at runtime.
 Instead, this provider queries the device's Space Setup data and returns all bounding box components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Lamps, include bounding boxes, while others do not.

 > [!Important]
 > If Space Setup is not complete, the user's Scene Model will not contain any 3D bounding boxes.
 If your app requires bounding boxes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.